EnablerRx/EnablerRx.github.io/_pages/about.md

 # About Me

 Hi, my name is Jie Ruan.
-Currently, I am a first year PhD student at University of Michigan.
+Currently, I am a first-year PhD student at University of Michigan.
 I was fortunate to have Prof. [Lu Wang](https://web.eecs.umich.edu/~wangluxy/) as my advisor and I am a member of [LAUNCH Lab](https://launch.eecs.umich.edu/).

 I received my master degree at Peking University, advised by Prof. Yuesheng Zhu, Prof Xiaojun Wan and Prof. Guibo Luo.